mindphluxnet/cowrie-logviewer/README.md

 of the page.
 Some rudimentary statistics are available as well.
 Uploaded payloads can also be viewed and downloaded via the "Uploaded files" page.

-Attacker IPs are run against ipapi.co to find out which country they belong to.
+Attacker IPs are run against a local MaxMind GeoIP database to find out which country they belong to.
 The results are cached in a sqlite database.
-The first time you open a log file, this can cause some delay if your internet connection is slow.
+The first time you open a log file, this can cause some delay.
 Don't worry, it'll load much faster once the IPs have been cached.

 # Installation